JakubHojsan/DH110-22F/A01/README.md

 ### Overall evaluation

 The site is better than above, but clearly has narrower focus.
-It isn't a site dedicated to sustainable cities, but had too mcuh good sustaible city content to not try to critique the design via heuristic evaluation.
+It isn't a site dedicated to sustainable cities, but had too much good sustaible city content to not try to critique the design via heuristic evaluation.